LennartHennigs/Button2/README.md

 __IDs for Button Instances__
   - Each button instance gets a unique (auto incremented) ID upon creation.
-  - You can get a buttons' ID via `int getID()`.
+  - You can get a buttons' ID via `getID()`.
-  - Alternatively, you can use `void setID(int newID)` to set a new one.
+  - Alternatively, you can use `setID(int newID)` to set a new one.
 But then you need to make sure that they are unique.

 __The Loop__